 Hello!
 I’m glad to see you here!
 Can I get you anything?
 Tea?
 Coffee?
 I could make us smoothies if you want.
 My dream is to create community here, out of shared experiences, hopes, and sorrows.
 Every story of shame I’ve ever shared through my writing has elicited a chorus of, “Me too, me too!
 I didn’t know anyone else felt that way.”
 We are not alone.

 I’m a writer.
-I write creative non-fiction, essays that examine aspects of my life or the world around me and try to find the deeper meaning and connection in what I observe.
+I write poetry as well as creative non-fiction, essays that examine aspects of my life or the world around me and try to find the deeper meaning and connection in what I observe.
 I also write about media and culture, faith, and the intersection of the two.
 I wrote a sort of sermon once and it went viral.
-I write for places like Sojourners, Think Christian, The Good Men Project, and Our Bible App.
-I am currently working on a book about depression which will be published by Fortress Press.
+I write for places like Sojourners, Think Christian, The Good Men Project, the Madeleine L’Engle Blog, Our Bible App, and Together Rising.

 I’m a theologian.
 I have a BA in World Religions and a Master of Divinity in Christianity.
 I’ve traveled to Israel, Egypt, Turkey, Morocco, and Europe to study Christianity, Judaism, and Islam.
 I did part time ministry for many years — leading worship, teaching the Bible, leading discussion groups, working with teens, and teaching English as a second language.
 After I graduated I went to work for a campus ministry, doing interfaith outreach, but burnt out after a year and a half of fundraising and training.
 I try to use my education and experience in my writing, both to deepen my perspective and to minister to my readers.

 I’m an editor.
 In my editing work I help scholars from all over the world who are working on academic dissertations.
 I’ve also edited books, journal articles, newsletters, cover letters, and more.
-(I’m not currently accepting new editing work because I’m busy working on my own book.)
+Find out more here.